Orbital symmetry fingerprints for magnetic adatoms in graphene: Abstract

 \section{Abstract}

 In this paper, we describe the formation of local resonances in graphene in the presence of magnetic adatoms containing localized orbitals of arbitrary symmetry, corresponding to any given angular momentum state.
-We show that quantum interference effects which are naturally inbuilt in the honeycomb lattice in combination with the specific orbital symmetry of the localized state lead to the formation of distinctive fingerprints in the local density of states and in the differential conductance curves, allowing scanning tunneling probes to characterize adatoms and defects in graphene.
+We show that quantum interference effects which are naturally inbuilt in the honeycomb lattice in combination with the specific orbital symmetry of the localized state lead to the formation of fingerprints in differential conductance curves.{} In the presence of Jahn-Teller distortion effects, which lift the orbital degeneracy of the adatoms, the orbital symmetries can lead to distinctive signatures in the local density of states.{} We show that those effects allow scanning tunneling probes to characterize adatoms and defects in graphene.